-Since 2010, the Lovin’ Spoonfuls team has rescued and distributed more than 1,000,000 pounds of fresh food in the Boston area, feeding over 500,000 people, and we currently have three refrigerated vehicles on the road.
+Since 2010, the Lovin’ Spoonfuls team has rescued and distributed more than 1,000,000 pounds of fresh food in the Boston area, feeding over 500,000 people, and we currently have four refrigerated vehicles on the road.

 Handling perishable and prepared foods requires attention to detail and compliance with the regulations set by the state of Massachusetts.
 All Lovin’ Spoonfuls employees are ServSafe certified and trained in proper and responsible food handling.

 There is enough food out there – let’s go get it!

 why we do it

 The face of hunger in America has changed.
 Food insecurity affects a rising number of families in communities across the nation.
 Here, one in five Bostonians is classified as food insecure, and the number of residents participating in federal meal assistance programs is at an all-time high.
 At the same time, the influx of cheap, processed food items over the past four decades has contributed to the alarming spike in rates of obesity and diet-related health risks, especially among low-income populations.
 Traditional models of hunger relief rely on the convenience of non-perishable pantry staples typically laden with high levels of sodium, sugar, and chemical preservatives.
 But why should we stop at non-perishables when there is so much fresh food already available?